Green roof: Australia

-Since 2008, City Councils and influential business groups in Australia have become active promoting the benefits of green roofs.
-"The Blueprint to Green Roof Melbourne" is one program being run by the Committee for Melbourne.

 In June 2014 ecological artist Lloyd Godman, with structural engineer Stuart Jones and environmental scientist Grant Harris collaborated to install an experiment using Tillandsia plants in extreme outdoor conditions at levels 92, 91, 65 and 56 on Eureka Tower in Melbourne, Australia.
 The selected air plants are extremely light, and are able to grow with no soil or watering system, and the plants have been checked at regular intervals since their installation and are still growing and flowering.
 One species; Tillandsia bergeri, has grown from a single shoot to several thriving colonies.

 The project is now titled Tillandsia SWARM and has been expanded to include many other buildings across Australia, including Federation Square, National Gallery of Victoria and Essendon Airport.
 Godman has also experimented with Tillandsia plant screens that can be moved across skylights to create shade in summer and to allow in sun during winter.
-Temperature readings taken on a 40°C day in summer revealed that the surface temperature on the roof had reached 84°C, while the shadows cast by the plants had reduced the surface temperature on the roof to 51°C.
+Temperature readings taken on a 40 °C day in summer revealed that the surface temperature on the roof had reached 84 °C, while the shadows cast by the plants had reduced the surface temperature on the roof to 51 °C.

 Canada

 The city of Toronto approved a by-law in May 2009 mandating green roofs on residential and industrial buildings.
 There is criticism from Green Roofs for Healthy Cities that the new laws are not stringent enough, since they will only apply to residential building that are a minimum of six stories high.
 By 31 January 2011, industrial buildings were required to render 10% or 2000 m2 of their roofs green.
 Toronto City Hall's Podium roof was renovated to include a 32000 sqft rooftop garden, the largest publicly accessible roof in the city.
 The green roof was opened to the public in June 2010.
-Many green roofs in Canada also use sustainable Rainwater harvesting practices.
+Many green roofs in Canada also use sustainable rainwater harvesting practices.

 In 2008, the Vancouver Convention Centre installed a 6 acre living roof of indigenous plants and grasses on its West building, making it the largest green roof in Canada.

 The new Canadian War Museum in Ottawa, opened in 2005, also features a grass-covered roof.

 During the renovation of the Hamilton City Hall in Hamilton, Ontario that spanned from 2007 to 2010, many efforts were taken to enhance the environmentally friendly nature of the structure, which included the addition of a grass-covered roof.

 Simon Fraser University's Burnaby campus contains a substantial number of green roofs.

 Canada's first LEED Platinum V4 Home in Wakefield QC, EcoHome's Edelweiss House, has a living Green Roof which is sloped at 12 degrees.